VirtoCommerce/webinars/2023-02-Self-Service-Portal-Multi-Apps/README.md

 #### Step 2.
 Create Content/[app_id] folder
 Create a Content/[app_id] folder in the web project.

 Virto Commerce reads the manifest and adds binding to this folder.

-Virto Commerce reads the manifest and adds binding to this folder.
 You can put any web content here.
 It can be a Virto Shell application or any other HTML application.